Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > [!CAUTION]
 > Choose only one UI Provider or disable them all!
 Do not mix and match from multiple Providers.

-**Pick _one_ UI Suite from the following four options:**
+**Pick _one_ UI Suite from the following three options:**

 A. CAT UI

 B. Steel UI

-C. AGF HUD UI

-D. Disable all the UI mods, and play with the vanilla UI.
+C. Disable all the UI mods, and play with the vanilla UI.

-"Zombie Hunter Scifi Minimap"

-"Zombie Hunter Scifi Minimap - Visible Enemy Dots"

-These are both UI Mods, they're optional, and disabled by default.

-This mod adds a Sci-Fi themed Minimap to the bottom right corner of the screen.

-One version shows enemy dots on the minimap, the other doesn't.

-Animal mobs (both hostile and prey types) do not show up as dots on the minimap.

 You can play with the minimap settings under the GEARS "Mods" section in the Game's Menu Options.